 - be set out and expressed in a way that is readily accessible and understandable by persons who use it.

-A Safe Working Procedure is a working risk control document that describes the safest and most efficient way to perform a certain task.
+A Standard Working Procedure is a working risk control document that describes the safest and most efficient way to perform a certain task.

 Used to assist us in maintaining awareness of our environment at all times and aid in the identification and control of immediate hazards as we go about our day-to-day work.

 - Control – communicate and make the changes

 - Keep doing the task safely if risk level is low

 Tobacco product is defined under the Tobacco Products Regulation Act 1997 as:

 - Tobacco prepared for chewing or sucking; or

 - Snuff; or

 - Any other product containing tobacco of a kind prescribed by regulation; or